philip-khor/blog-refresh/content/post/learning-to-sell/index.md

 If you're going to get your message across, there's always going to be stuff you have to leave in the file drawer.

 With my project, I had multiple performance metrics on hand.
-I was reluctant to leave the irrelevant ones out, because I put in a lot of effort into refining the metric.
-However, I was met with confusion when I presented them all to my colleagues, including some that were no longer relevant to my use case, and in hindsight I should have just left it out.
+I was reluctant to leave the irrelevant ones out from the report, because I put in a lot of effort into developing the metric.
+However, I was met with confusion when I presented them all to my colleagues, and in hindsight I should have just left it out.
 (So much for having an understanding of sunk costs ...)

 In addition, you can't go over every detail of your modelling work.